mattyoung101/omicron2d/docs/PLANNING.md

 Note that the movement planner will also handle not only directional moving but also kicking and grabbing and everything.

+# Localisation
+We should localise using a particle filter, it's well suited for this task and a team called Brainstormers have used it in the past.

 # Execution process
 1. First we will load the initial team positioning (4-3-3 or the like) from the config file created with FormationEditor
 2.